JeremyRand/namecoin.org/contribute/gsoc-2018/index.md

 * OpenSSH client login.
 * Bitmessage.
 Daniel Kraft implemented a proof-of-concept that is now part of Bitmessage, but it could be significantly improved, e.g. by implementing reverse lookups (Bitmessage addresses to Namecoin identities).
 Be careful about blockchain bloat; it might be more scalable to implement reverse lookups in the Bitmessage protocol rather than the Namecoin blockchain.
 * OTR (Off The Record Messaging) and OMEMO.
 Daniel Kraft implemented a proof-of-concept for Pidgin, but it is obsolete, and Pidgin itself is no longer considered particularly safe.
 There are lots of IM clients that support OTR or OMEMO; adding Namecoin support to one of them would be beneficial.
-* PGP.
-Phelix implemented a proof-of-concept of a Namecoin PGP keyserver, but it is based on outdated code and might benefit from a fresh attempt.
+* OpenPGP.
+Phelix implemented a proof-of-concept of a Namecoin OpenPGP keyserver, but it is based on outdated code and might benefit from a fresh attempt.
 * Ricochet.  **TODO: Check with Special about whether this is a good idea for 2018.**
-* Tox.  **TODO: Check with Tox devs about whether this is a good idea for 2018**
+* Tox.  **TODO: Check with Tox devs about whether this is a good idea for 2018.**
-* Ring.  **TODO: Check with Ring devs about whether this is a good idea for 2018**
+* Ring.  **TODO: Check with Ring devs about whether this is a good idea for 2018.**
+* Matrix.  **TODO: Check with Matrix devs about whether this is a good idea for 2018**
 * Cryptocurrency addresses.
 May be relevant to the work by Netki and by [Monero's OpenAlias project](https://www.openalias.org/).

 **Difficulty**: Easy-Medium